vs-ude/fyr/README.md

 All numeric types (`int`, `uint`, ...) and `bool` are primitives.
 Furthermore, `null` and `void` are primitives as well.
 Primitive types are immutable, however, they can be assignable.
-Hence, either all bytes or a primitive are changed at once.
-It is not possible to change single bytes of a primitive type (except when using unsafe pointers).
+Hence, during an assignment all bytes of a primitive are overwritten, but it is not possible to mutate single bytes of a primitive without assigning to it.
+An exception if of course the use of unsafe pointers which can change all memory.
+However, mutating a primitive this way is considered to result in undefined behavior.

 ## Value Types

 Structs, arrays, tuples and primitive types are value types.
 Value types are copied when being assigned.
-Value types can be mutable (such as structs), but are mot necessarily mutable (such as `int` which is a primitive).
+Some value types are mutable (such as structs), but they are not necessarily mutable (such as `int` which is a primitive).

 Boxed types such as `interface{int}` and the empty `interface{}` are value types, too, because they store copies of data instead of pointing to them.
-A boxed pointer like `interface{*int}` is im this respect similat to a struct with only one field pointing to an int.
-The struct itself is a value type, but it contains a pointer type.
+A boxed pointer like `interface{*int}` is in this respect similar to a struct with only one field pointing to an int.
+The following examples shows such a struct that is a value type, but it contains a pointer type.

 ```
 // Value types which contain a pointer.